Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: [Restrict access by defining authorized IP ranges](https://docs.microsoft.com/azure/aks/api-server-authorized-ip-ranges) or [set up your API servers as private clusters](https://docs.microsoft.com/azure/aks/private-clusters)
 #### Severity: 1

-### TA-000024: Role-Based Access Control (RBAC) should be used on Kubernetes Services
+### TA-000024: RBAC should be used on Kubernetes Services
 To provide granular filtering on the actions that users can perform, use Role-Based Access Control (RBAC) to manage permissions in Kubernetes Service Clusters and configure relevant authorization policies.
 To Use Role-Based Access Control (RBAC) you must recreate your Kubernetes Service cluster and enable RBAC during the creation process.

 **Recommendation**: [Enable RBAC in Kubernetes clusters](https://docs.microsoft.com/azure/aks/operator-best-practices-identity#use-azure-rbac)